 The Department of Environmental Health's Food Facility Inspection Search allows the public to search online for the most recent routine inspection information for all retail food facilities in San Diego County.

 San Diego County's approximately 14,000 retail food establishments are inspected on a routine basis to monitor compliance with state and local laws, such as the California Retail Food Code (CalCode).
 Unannounced inspections are performed by a Registered Environmental Health Specialist (REHS).
 The REHS provides the facility with a signed copy of the food facility inspection report at the end of the inspection.
 Under state law each food facility must maintain a copy of the most recent environmental health inspection report onsite, and must make the report available for review by interested parties upon request.

 Our inspection methodology prioritizes inspections based on relative risk and ensures the focus of inspections is on food preparation practices and public health interventions.
 For a detailed explanation of the San Diego County Department of Environmental Health's food inspection program, please refer to our Retail Food Facility Operator's Guide.

-San Diego County requires all restaurants to post an "A", "B" or "C" card in the front window.
-The grade reflects the food safety and sanitation level during the last inspection.
-An "A" grade means the facility earned a score of 90 to 100 percent and is in satisfactory compliance with state law; a "B" means the facility earned a score of 80 to 89 percent and needs improvement in operations and/or structure; a "C" means the facility earned a score of 79 percent or less and is a failing grade.
+3. A letter grade is assigned to the facility based on the inspection score.
+An "A" grade means the facility earned a score of 90 to 100 percent and is in satisfactory compliance with state law; a "B" means the facility earned a score of 80 to 89 percent and needs improvement; a "C" means the facility earned a score of 79 percent or less and is a failing grade.

 - Disease transmission